pisv/gethandly.wiki-playground/Step-Three.md

 The code will now compile without errors.

-Let's test what we've done so far.
+Let's test what we have done so far.
 Launch a runtime workbench and open the **Resource** perspective.
 Import the `Test002` project from the [Step Three repository](https://github.com/pisv/gethandly.3rd).
 (*Hint:* Use **File/Import.../General/Existing Projects into Workspace**,